 He earned a Bachelor’s degree in Civil Engineering from the University of Wisconsin and an Executive MBA from the University of Colorado.
 George is an avid jogger, and now enjoys spending time with his two, under two years of age grandsons, Sawyer and Zephyr.

-Jason has been a Board member at The Trevor Project since 2007 and has served on its Executive Committee as Treasurer since 2009, during which time the organization more than doubled its operating budget to nearly $6 million.
+Jason was a Board member at The Trevor Project from 2007 to 2013 and served on its Executive Committee as Treasurer from 2009; during his time on the board, the organization more than doubled its operating budget to nearly $6 million.
 He also serves on the board of advisors for COLORS LGBTQ Youth Counseling Center, created in partnership with AULA.

-A long-time resident of Los Angeles, Jason is a graduate and supporter of the University of Southern California, from which he earned a BA in English, magna cum laude, and is a member of the Phi Beta Kappa honors society.
-Jason loves hiking, entertaining, and gardening, and is working on a novel set in Renaissance Florence.
+A long-time resident of Los Angeles, Jason is a graduate and supporter of the University of Southern California, from which he earned a BA in English, magna cum laude with honors, and is a member of the Phi Beta Kappa honors society.
+Jason lives in the mid-Wilshire neighborhood of Brookside and loves psychology, the arts, and gardening.

 Kathy empowers her clients to reach their full potential, personally and professionally.
 Her goal is to help people find work, promote themselves successfully and take charge of their careers by thinking “outside the industry box.”